The Jive Aces: Performing for HM The Queen

 On 15 May 2012 the Jive Aces performed for HM the Queen & HRH Prince Philip on their visit to Bromley as part of her majesty's Diamond Jubilee celebrations.
 The band also performed as part of the Jubilee celebration in Hyde Park, featuring alongside other BGT acts.

-In 2013 the band played 4 shows at Buckingham Palace for The Coronation Festival, the first ever public festival inside the grounds of the palace.
+In 2013 the band played 4 shows at Buckingham Palace for The Coronation Festival, the only public festival to take place inside the grounds of the palace.

 Glastonbury and other festivals

 In May 2015 it was announced that The Jive Aces would perform on the Avalon Stage at the world-famous Glastonbury Festival.
 This was the band's second appearance at Glastonbury, but their first on the Avalon Stage.
-The band's set was considered a highlight of this year's festival and a short clip of a mid-set keyboard collapse and speedy recovery by pianist Hurley went viral with online features in the Mirror (who called Hurley "Brilliantly committed" and "a hero of Glastonbury") and Telegraph, and as far afield as Nigeria and Singapore.
+The band's set was considered a highlight of this year's festival and a short clip of a mid-set keyboard collapse and speedy recovery by pianist Hurley went viral with online features in the Mirror (who called Hurley "Brilliantly committed" and "a hero of Glastonbury") and Telegraph.